-The DP’s Theory of Knowledge seems to regularly make many people very uncomfortable.
+The IB Diploma Programme’s Theory of Knowledge course seems to regularly make many people very uncomfortable.
 Perhaps it’s because of the fact that there’s no “right answer”.
 Perhaps it’s because it’s so inherently interdisciplinary that it regularly pushes people well out of their subject-specialist comfort zones.
 Or perhaps it’s because all of the surrounding ambiguity can sometimes make us question if real progress in our understanding is even possible.

 While I have certainly experienced the frustration associated with each of these factors, for my part it is precisely these reasons that make the Theory of Knowledge so important and interesting.

 Rolling up one’s sleeves and learning the details of a particular theory or interpretation can certainly be stimulating and challenging in its own right, but the really fascinating part inevitably comes at the higher level: Why is this idea preferable to what came before?
 How can we be sure it’s correct?
 How does it fit in with knowledge in other fields?
 What sorts of new evidence could conceivably come along in the future that would make us change our mind again?

 After all, those are the questions that really matter.
 Imagine for a moment that you suddenly had the chance to sit down and talk to Einstein.
 What would you ask him?

 Well, you might dip a bit into his personal biography (Have you always been interested in physics?
 What did it feel like to come up with those equations?
 Did you ever meet Marilyn Monroe?), or get his perspective on the modern world (Did you ever think your discoveries would help people find the nearest coffee shops on their phones?
 How do today’s politicians compare with those you had to endure?).